pagkly/Zed/Investopedia3/Stock Market Crash Definition.md

 ### Circuit Breakers

 Since the crashes of 1929 and 1987, safeguards have been put in place to prevent crashes due to panicked stockholders selling their assets.
-Such safeguards include [trading curbs](https://www.investopedia.com/terms/t/tradingcurb.asp), or [circuit breakers](https://www.investopedia.com/terms/c/circuitbreaker.asp), which prevent any trade activity whatsoever for a certain period of time following a sharp decline in stock prices, in hopes of stabilizing the market and preventing it from falling further.
+Such safeguards include [trading curbs](https://www.investopedia.com/terms/t/tradingcurb.asp), or [[circuit breakers]](https://www.investopedia.com/terms/c/circuitbreaker.asp), which prevent any trade activity whatsoever for a certain period of time following a sharp decline in stock prices, in hopes of stabilizing the market and preventing it from falling further.

 For example, the New York Stock Exchange (NYSE) has a set of thresholds in place to guard against crashes.
 They provide for trading halts in all equities and options markets during a severe market decline as measured by a single-day decline in the S&P 500 Index.
 According to the NYSE:1